 Part 2 has been delivering high quality after school, summer camps and preschool programs to public schools all over Chittenden County.
 The Homestead is our first “site based” preschool program and we couldn’t be more excited about it.

-Part 2 Preschool at the Homestead provides an enriching and exciting summer camp experience for children ages 2 through 5.
+The Homestead provides an enriching and exciting summer camp experience for children ages 2 through 5.
 Our flexible scheduling allows families to pick and choose the schedule that works best for their busy summer schedules.
 Our camps are led by our experienced and energetic teachers

 Our Mission and Philosophy